zhli-cs/VSCN/README.md

 python train.py --max_turns 10 --sample_option True --dropped_ratio 0.1
 ```
 ## Evaluation
-Please rename the saved checkpoint (Best performance on the validation set) as `model_best.pth.tar`, then run the evaluation script.
+Please rename the saved checkpoint (the one with the best performance on the validation set) as `model_best.pth.tar`, then run the evaluation script.

 - Evaluate VSCN
 ```